'Operation Gun Crime Crackdown': Phoenix Police talk about progress made

 "Operation Gun Crime Crackdown" is an effort to focus on reducing gun crime in the community.
 The department said on June 22 that it will work together to streamline the shooting investigation process, which includes assigning detectives to individual precincts to work with neighborhood enforcement teams and patrol officers.

-"We just do something to protect our children and my officers from gun violence," Phoenix Police Chief Jeri Williams said.
+"We just do something to protect our children and my officers from gun violence," then-Phoenix Police Chief Jeri Williams said.
 "This effort is not about taking guns away from law-abiding citizens.
 It’s the antithesis of that.
 It's about getting guns out of the hands of criminals and those that are not supposed to have them.

 From left to right: Nicasio Yzagere, Patrick Pierson, Destiny McClain, and Brian Lujan (Phoenix Police Department)

-Emily Morgan, 14, died from her injuries at the hospital.
+Emily, who was 14, died from her injuries at the hospital.
 Two women suffered life-threatening injuries, while five men and a teenage boy suffered non-life-threatening injuries.

 The shooter has not been caught, and no suspect description has been released.